andyexeter/db-dump/README.md

 Small script which exports a MySQL database to a file and uploads it to Google Drive.

-By default, the script works on a two week retention policy.
-That is, local backups are kept for up to two weeks, any backup files the script finds in the backup directory will be gzipped before the newest backup is exported.
+By default, the script works on a 14 day retention policy.
+That is, local and remote backups are kept for up to 14 days, any local backup files the script finds in the backup directory will be gzipped before the newest backup is exported and uploaded.

 ## Requirements
 Requires the [gdrive](https://github.com/prasmussen/gdrive) command line utility for Google Drive.